joaoandradegp-wq/DOS-Game_Launcher/DEV/qw_server/README.md

 * Admin information
 * Server URL
 * Download settings
+* Same level
-* Same level / No exit
+* No exit

-The panel writes the standard supported configuration fields while preserving additional configuration lines that are not managed directly by the GUI.
+The panel writes the supported configuration fields while preserving additional configuration lines that are not directly managed by the GUI.

 ---